Requirements Gathering 101

-- Basing a solution on complex or cutting edge technology and then discovering that it cannot easily be rolled out to the 'real world'.
+- Basing a solution on complex or cutting-edge technology and then discovering that it cannot easily be rolled out in the 'real world'.

-- Not prioritising the User Requirements, for example 'must have', 'should have', 'could have' and 'would have,' known as the MoSCoW principle.
+- Not prioritising the requirements, for example, 'must have', 'should have', 'could have' and 'would have' - known as the MoSCoW principle.

-- Not enough consultation with real users and practitioners.
+- Insufficient consultation with real users and practitioners.

-- Solving the 'problem' before you know what it is.
+- Solving the 'problem' before you know what the problem is.

 - Lacking a clear understanding and making assumptions rather than asking.

-Requirements gathering is about creating a clear, concise and agreed set of customer requirements that allow you to provide exactly what they are looking for.
+Requirements gathering is about creating a clear, concise and agreed set of customer requirements that allow you to provide what the customer wants.